Los Prietos Boys Camp3900 Paradise Road

 Santa Barbara, CA 93105

-The Los Prietos Boys Camp program is located on 17 acres in the Los Padres National Forest.
-The facility provides a local commitment option for delinquent males between the ages of 13 and 18.
-Los Prietos offers a 120 or a 180 day program.
-Wards earn their way out of the program based on their participation and behavior.
+The Los Prietos Boys Camp (LPBC) program is located on 17 acres in the Los Padres National Forest.
+The facility provides a local commitment option for delinquent males between the ages of 14 and 18.
+LPBC offers a 120 or a 180 day program.
+Youth earn their way out of the program based on their participation and behavior.

-The goal of Los Prietos is to return wards to the community as responsible and productive members of society.
+The goal of LPBC is to return youth to the community as responsible and productive members of society.
 Discipline, respect and responsibility are the motto of the facility.
-Both programs embrace a zero-gang tolerance philosophy and strive to provide pro-social training, opportunities and life experiences that help to broaden a boy's world view, as well as his attitude toward all community.
+The program embraces a zero-gang tolerance philosophy and strives to provide pro-social training, opportunities and life experiences that help to broaden a boy's world view, as well as his attitude toward all community.
 The program provides work and vocational training, counseling, drug and alcohol programming, religious and spiritual expression, and promotes volunteer and community work service.

 Visiting is available for parents, step-parents, grandparents, legal guardians and siblings 10 years of age and younger.
 Any unauthorized persons arriving with visitors will be directed to remain in a parked vehicle off the Los Prietos property.